-China's political leaders want to avoid an arms race, they want to avoid repeating the mistake of the Soviet Union trying to compete with the US and leading itself into bankruptcy.
-China thinks it is necessary to take countermeasures and to secure the second strike and the Chinese military may believe that to secure second-strike capability it has to acquire launch on warning posture.
-If this issue is left for the military to decide the Chinese political leaders will understand the implications to escalation and the military will push China to move in that direction.
+China's political leaders want to avoid an arms race.
+They want to avoid repeating the mistakes of the Soviet Union trying to compete with the US and leading itself into bankruptcy.
+China thinks it is necessary to take countermeasures to secure the second strike capability.
+Chinese military may believe that to secure second-strike capability it has to acquire launch on warning posture.

-DG Remarks: At no stage in the history of nuclear weapons has anyone been assured their security and no matter what the level of technology, strategy and evolving circumstances.
-All that nuclear weapons have ever achieved is to create insecurity.
-Including in the hearts of those who possess them.
+DG's remarks: At no stage in the history of nuclear weapons, has anyone been assured of their security, no matter what the level of technology, strategy and evolving circumstances.
+All that nuclear weapons have ever achieved is to create insecurity, including in the hearts of those who possess them.
 Hence, we continue to grapple with the same age-old issues as the world did 50-60 years ago.